DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/user_library.md

 To understand more about definitions and their role in AaC, see the [Definitions](./aac_language/#definitions) section of the AaC Modeling Language Reference page.

 While AaC plugins aren't limited to only contributing definitions, this is the only plugin functionality necessary to create a distributable user library for the AaC tool.
 In order to support user libraries, plugins include their definitions as part of their registration in AaC.
-For references on how to register an AaC plugin, see [Plugins](../../old/Plugins) and [Plugin Developer Guide](../dev_guide/plugin_dev_guide)
+For references on how to register an AaC plugin, see [Plugin Developer Guide](../dev_guide/plugin_dev_guide)

 ## Inactive User Library Plugin
 When a plugin has definitions associated with it, but the plugin has not been activated, the definitions are not available for use by AaC.
 To confirm a plugin has been installed, but not activated, run the following command: `aac --inactive`.